thewca/wca-regulations/wca-regulations-2012.md

   - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
   - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
-Penalty: disqualification of the attempt (DNF).
+Penalty: disqualification of the attempt (DNF).[NOTE: I addressed this before, but 'assistance' is a bit vague in this.
+Are earplugs assisting?
+Is a pillow under your bottom assisting?
+Are Chris Hardwick's concentration goggles assisting?
+Is pointing at a popped piece assisting?
+I'd say either specify this, or leave it explicitly to the delegate.]
 - A6) Stopping the solve:
   - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.